varachit/Star-Wars-API/README.md

 - Total Blocking Time (TBT): 23ms
 - Time To First Byte (TTFB): 76ms

-## Note
-Greeting Mr. Morrison, I'm Varachit Wirunpat.
-This is my first REST API Django Project.
-The reason for choosing Django is that I would like to try something new and challenging as to display my fast-learning skill as well as to adapt the existing knowledge with the new framework and tech stack.
-Can't wait to meet with you again soon.
-Thank you for visiting and have a great day!

 ## Technology
 ### Frontend
 - Node 16.14.2